 Now that you know the theory behind writing stronger, more powerful headlines on your Facebook ads, let’s have a quick look into how to do this in your ads.

 The easiest way to write an engaging headline is to make it in the form of a question.
-Questions always grab people’s attention and draw them into getting the answer.
+Questions always grab people’s attention and draw them to get the answer.
 Research done by Social Influence even goes as far as stating that headlines in the form of questions received 150% more clicks than statement headlines.
 Including the word “you” in a questioning headline made it receive even 175% more clicks!

 Giving an order